 Because Edmonton’s climate can freeze the fingers off your hands if you’re not careful, during the winter months the market is moved inside.

 With over 28 different categories of Vendors and more than 100 individual vendors, their new location is at 10305 97th street, open Saturdays 9-3pm and Sundays 11-3pm with free parking on site.

-A top attraction in Edmonton and one of our favourites is the Telus world of Science located in north west Edmonton that provides people of all age with an interactive and educational science exhibition centre promoting the best in science and technology.
+A top attraction in Edmonton and one of our favourites is the TELUS world of science located in north west Edmonton providing people of all ages with an interactive and educational science exhibition centre promoting the best in science and technology.

-Astrology lovers will enjoy the on-site observatory which offers a wide range of star-gazing opportunities offered in the Telus world of science; one of the best free things to do in Edmonton.
+Astrology lovers will enjoy the RASC Observatory in Coronation park which offers a wide range of star-gazing opportunities offered in the TELUS world of science; one of the best free things to do in Edmonton.

 Location: 11211 142 Street NW Edmonton

 It’s been a while since Laura’s been back but her favourite festivals are some of the most unique places to visit in Edmonton and a crowd favourite.